patriciayeh/cybersecurity-portfolio/learning-log/README.md

-# 📝 Learning Log
+# Learning Log

-Welcome to my brain dump of cybersecurity knowledge!
-This is where I take notes, jot down key concepts, and keep track of everything I’m learning from courses, books, workshops, and labs.

-## What You’ll Find Here
+This folder contains my organized learning notes from courses, books, workshops, and lab exercises.
+It reflects a systematic approach to tracking knowledge and understanding key concepts.

+## Subfolders
-- **courses/** – Notes from online courses (LinkedIn Learning, Coursera, etc.)
+- **courses/** – Notes from LinkedIn Learning, Coursera, and other professional courses
-- **books/** – Key takeaways and summaries from cybersecurity reads
+- **books/** – Summaries and insights from cybersecurity literature
-- **workshops/** – Notes from WiCyS workshops, webinars, and bootcamps
+- **workshops/** – Notes from webinars, bootcamps, and WiCyS events
-- **labs/** – Mini notes from lab exercises tied to what I’m learning
+- **labs/** – Brief observations linked to learning exercises

-## How I Use This Folder
-Every file is like a little diary entry:
-- What I studied
+## File Format
+Each file includes:
+- Name and date
+- Objectives of the course or material
+- Key concepts and technical details learned
-- What tools or skills I used
+- Tools used (if applicable)
-- My personal takeaways
+- Key takeaways and insights

-> Bonus: It’s my way of making sure I actually remember what I learn!
+This approach ensures **knowledge is documented, structured, and easily referenced** as I progress.